Why Some Couples Choose Pre-Engagement Counseling And How It Can Help

 Committing to marriage can mean intertwining your lives in countless ways.
 Your marriage may well be the most intimate bond you will ever have with another person.
 This can make it all the more important to establish clear boundaries to ensure that your values and individuality are honored.

 When couples don’t know what’s out of bounds for each other, they may wind up causing deep hurt without meaning to.
-Pre-engagement counseling can be an excellent forum for negotiating the boundaries that you’ll ask each other to live by in your life together.
+Pre-engagement counseling can be an excellent forum for negotiating the boundaries that you’ll ask each other to honor in your life together.

 Practice arguing

-This can be good practice for the times when you’ll have to make decisions as a couple, even about things where you may not see 100% eye-to-eye.
+This can be good practice for the times when you’ll have to make decisions as a couple, even for topics about which you do not have 100% agreement.
 You may be able to develop some strategies and processes for coming to agreements about difficult issues.

 Article Visual